Mighty-Data-Inc/dendritic-spine-counter/documentation/Usage.md

 The user will have the opportunity to tabulate marked spines in the next tab, `Report results`.

-#### Automatically detect spines
+### Automatically detect spines
 This plugin includes the option to use simple statistics-based image analysis techniques to find spines along the edges of the traced dendrite segments.
 This can be performed by simply clicking on the button marked `Automatically detect spines on traced dendrites`.

+This operation will clear any existing markings and replace them with the automated results.
+If the user wishes to perform automated detection, they should do so *first*, and then adjust the output manually if desired.

+When using the automatic detection feature, it's important to remember that the results of the automated process are simply points placed upon the image with the Multi-point Tool.
+The user is free to make any adjustments to the detected spines that they see fit, using the standard interface and control scheme that they would normally use when operating the Multi-point Tool in any other context.
+They can add more points to identify spines that the automation might have missed; remove points (through Alt-click) that the automation might have identified as spines erroneously; and move points that don't quite topologically correspond to the feature that the human recognizes as a spine.

+#### Adjusting the sensitivity of the automatic detector
 The user can adjust the sensitivity of the automatic detection process.
 At full sensitivity, any outcropping from the edge of the dendrite that is even slightly darker than its surroundings is marked as a spine.
 At the lowest sensitivity level, an outcropping has to be much darker than adjacent features in order to be considered a spine.
 The sensitivity level is used at the time at which automatic detection takes place, so the user should set their desired sensitivity *first*, and *then* click the automatic detection button.
 The user may, of course, revise their sensitivity calibration through a trial-and-error process -- that is, move the slider, click the button, move the slider, click the button, etc. Every time the user clicks the button, the markings are erased and replaced, so the user is free to experiment until they find a calibration that works well with their image.

-This operation will clear any existing markings and replace them with the automated results.
-If the user wishes to perform automated detection, they should do so *first*, and then adjust the output manually if desired.

-When using the automatic detection feature, it's important to remember that the results of the automated process are simply points placed upon the image with the Multi-point Tool.
-The user is free to make any adjustments to the detected spines that they see fit, using the standard interface and control scheme that they would normally use when operating the Multi-point Tool in any other context.
-They can add more points to identify spines that the automation might have missed; remove points (through Alt-click) that the automation might have identified as spines erroneously; and move points that don't quite topologically correspond to the feature that the human recognizes as a spine.

-### Tab 4: Report results
+## Tab 4: Report results
 In the `Report results` tab, with points marked on the image using the Multi-point Tool to denote spines, the user can click on the button `Count spines near dendrite segments` to tabulate spine densities for every dendrite segment that they've marked.
 (NOTE: If this button is missing, then that means you have a newer version of *Dendritic Spine Counter* that simply populates the table automatically when you view this tab, making an explicit separate "Count" step unnecessary.
 If so, then the table you see on this tab already reflects the spine counts that you've marked.)

 The plugin will automatically associate each spine with its nearest dendrite segment by Euclidean distance.
 The plugin will then populate a table containing the following information (with distances provided in physical units if the user had set the image's scale, or pixels if not):